 Trailers must be free and clear of any auditory or visual "call to action," including the following:

 On the Availability tab, select in which territories and how you want make this title available to Amazon customers.

 Eligible locations are based on the metadata language selected when adding a title.
 Only one metadata language can be selected per title and it can't be changed after selected.
-To add a new location, add new titles with the metadata language that corresponds to the location you want to publish to (i.e. German metadata language for Germany or Japanese metadata language for Japan).
+To add a new location, add new titles with the metadata language that corresponds to the location you want to submit to (i.e. German metadata language for Germany or Japanese metadata language for Japan).